patrickmollohan/Universal-Snowdrop-Modloader/readme.md

 ## DESCRIPTION

-This is a DLL file based on Ultimate ASI Loader that adds mod support and ASI plugin loading functionality.
+This is a DLL file that adds mod support and script loading functionality.
 Additionally, it enables disk caching, resulting in better hard drive performance over time.

 ## INSTALLATION